neew1152/Internet_Cafe_Streaming_Debian_AMD64/README.md

 * `flatpak`: A package manager to install modern apps like Firefox and Discord.
 * `htop`: A system monitor (optional, but useful).
-* `pipewire-audio`: Handles audio for screen sharing and Discord.
+* `pipewire-audio`: Handles audio for Firefox and Discord.
 * `icewm`: A super lightweight window manager.
 * `x11-utils`, `x11-xserver-utils`, `xinit`: Tools to manage the graphical session.
 * `flatpak remote-add`: Adds the Flathub repository (needed to install apps via Flatpak).